 - Could experience low productivity if you have limited bandwidth.

 2) BigQuery Data Transfer Service

-This is your second option to move your data online to Google Cloud Storage.
+This is your second option for moving your data online to Google Cloud Storage.
 Unlike Transfer Service, Google BigQuery works as “Big Data as a Service”, and so you could transport your files automatically.

-A minimum effort is involved in this case.
-You just configure your data transfer, and Google loads your materials as scheduled and on a regular basis if needed.
-And you’re not limited in the amount of data to transfer either.
+You configure your data transfer, and Google handles it on schedule and on a regular basis if needed.
+You’re not limited in the amount of data to transfer either.

 - Your team doesn't need to write a single line of code;

 - Analyze large volumes of information in seconds;